 They’ll be able to give the vehicle a once-over to ensure that everything is working as advertised.
 If you bought the vehicle with any existing mechanical issues, they can take care of these at this time.

 This trip to your mechanic is also useful so they can familiarize themselves with your new vehicle.
-The next time you need mechanical work done, they’ll already know a little bit about the vehicle.
+The next time you need Minneapolis Porsche repair – or similar mechanical work done on whatever type of car you bought, they’ll already know a little bit about the vehicle.

 7. Go for a Road Trip